Introduction

 maven-verifier

-maven-verifier tests are run using JUnit or TestNG, and provide a simple class allowing you to launch Maven and assert on its log file and built artifacts.
-It also provides a ResourceExtractor, which extracts a Maven project from your src/test/resources directory into a temporary working directory where you can do tricky stuff with it.
+maven-verifier tests are run using JUnit, and provide a simple class allowing you to launch Maven and assert on its log file and built artifacts.
+It also provides a ResourceExtractor, which extracts a Maven project from the src/test/resources directory into a temporary working directory where you can do tricky stuff with it.
 Follow the Getting Started guide to learn more about creating maven-verifier tests.

 Maven itself uses maven-verifier to run its core integration tests.
-For more information, please refer to Creating a Maven Integration Test.
+For more information, see Creating a Maven Integration Test.

 Note: maven-verifier and maven-verifier-plugin sound similar, but are totally different unrelated pieces of code. maven-verifier-plugin simply verifies the existence/absence of files on the filesystem.
 You could use it for functional testing, but you may need more features than maven-verifier-plugin provides.